 Safety 1st Fever Light Ear Thermometer

 For example, the Safety 1st Fever Light Ear Thermometer is a product on the market today that is aesthetically outdated.
-Reminiscent of a late 90’s to early 2000’s product in form, styling, and CMF.
+Reminiscent of the late ’90s to early 2000’s product in form, styling, and CMF.
 Its sweeping arcs and ellipses paired with dull colors don’t command a sense of trust that this device is reliable or contains up to date technology.
 Users associate the aesthetic of this device and its perceived performance with products of the past in the same way a modern Nest thermostat stands apart from a traditional home thermostat.

 3 INDUSTRIAL DESIGN TRENDS TO APPLY TO MEDICAL DEVICES TODAY

 2) Organic and Approachable